Settings Reference

 Default: No files ignored

-Files or dependencies matching these micromatch patterns will be ignored by the plugin.
+Files matching these micromatch patterns will be ignored by the plugin.

 export default [{